javalsai/lidm/README.md

 ![demo image](assets/lidm.png)
 > *this is shown as in a terminal emulator, actual linux console doesn't support as much color and decorations*

+> *but all colors and strings are fully suctomizable*

 > *I'm open if anybody wants to contact me to record a proper demo of the program, my laptop can't handle it and idk how to config obs for hyprland*

 ## Features